 Rocky Mountain Spotted Fever

 Rocky Mountain Spotted Fever (RMSF) is an infection caused by the bite of an infected tick.
-In recent years, it has affected over 2,000 people a year in the U.S. and usually occurs from April until September, but it can occur anytime during the year where weather is warm.
+It affects about 250 to 1,200 people a year in the U.S. and usually occurs from April until September, but it can occur anytime during the year where weather is warm.
 The mid-Atlantic and southeastern states are most affected.
 The disease is spread to humans through a bite from an infected tick; it is not spread from one person to another.

-In the U.S., the American dog tick (Dermacentor variabilis), the Rocky Mountain wood tick (Dermacentor andersoni), and the brown dog tick (Rhipicephalus sanguineus), have been identified as vectors that transmit the RMSF bacteria.
+In the U.S., the American dog tick (Dermacentor variabilis) and the Rocky Mountain wood tick (Dermacentor andersoni) have been identified as vectors who transmit the RMSF bacteria, as well as the brown dog tick (Rhipicephalus sanguineus).

 The following are the most common symptoms of RMSF.
-However, each person may experience symptoms differently.
+However, each child may experience symptoms differently.
 Symptoms may include:

-- A non-itchy rash that usually starts on the hands, arms, feet, and legs and occurs seven to 10 days after the bite.
-The rash consists of flat, pink spots.
+- A non-itchy rash that usually starts on the hands, arms, feet, and legs and occurs seven to 10 days after the bite

 - Decreased appetite